 The Bloomington Fire Department Relief Association Board of Trustees acknowledges the concentration of our duties and responsibilities as an undesirable consequence of our operation.
-We understand the importance of our duties and have enlisted the assistance of our long-term business partners of our accountant and our financial custodians to continually monitor our daily operations.
+For additional oversight of our daily operations, additional checks and balances are in place through our accountant and through Union Bank and Trust, our financial custodian.